vanya-vb/product-splash-page/README.md

 - HTML
 - CSS

-### 🎓An project from my education at Scrimba platform
+### 🎓A project from my education at Scrimba platform